Luzon: Spanish Colonial Era

 Luzon also became a focal point for global migration.
 The walled city of Intramuros was initially founded by 1200 Spanish families.
 The nearby district of Binondo became the center of business and transformed into the world's oldest Chinatown.
 There was also a smaller district reserved for Japanese migrants in Dilao.
 Cavite City also served as the main port for Luzon and many Mexican soldiers and sailors were stationed in the naval garrisons there.
 When the Spanish evacuated from Ternate, Indonesia; they settled the Papuan refugees in Ternate, Cavite which was named after their evacuated homeland.
 After the short British Occupation of Manila, the Indian Sepoy soldiers that mutinied against their British commanders and joined the Spanish, then settled in Cainta, Rizal.

 Newcomers who were impoverished Mexicans and peninsulares were accused of undermining the submission of the natives.

+In Rafael Bernal's book: Mexico En Filipinas, Luzon island was considered full of Mexican descendants.
 In 1774, authorities from Bulacan, Tondo, Laguna Bay, and other areas surrounding Manila reported with consternation that discharged soldiers and deserters (from Mexico, Spain and Peru) were providing Indios military training for the weapons that had been disseminated all over the territory during the British war.
 There was also continuous immigration of Tamils and Bengalis into the rural areas of Luzon: Spanish administrators, native nobles, and Chinese businessmen imported them as slave labor during this period.

 In the 1600s, Fr.
 Joaqin Martinez de Zuñiga, conducted a census of the Archdiocese of Manila which held most of Luzon under its spiritual care, and it had the following number of tributes, with each tribute representing a family of 6–7, and he reported 90,243 native Filipino tributes; 10,512 Chinese (Sangley) and mixed Chinese Filipino mestizo tributes; and 10,517 mixed Spanish Filipino mestizo tributes.
 Pure Spaniards are not counted as they are exempt from tribute.
 Out of these, Fr.
 Joaqin Martinez de Zuñiga estimated a total population count exceeding half a million souls.

 People from the Philippines, primarily from Luzon, were recruited by France (then in alliance with Spain), first to defend Indo-Chinese converts to Christianity being persecuted by their native governments.
 Eventually, Filipino mercenaries helped the French conquer Vietnam and Laos and to re-establish Cambodia as a French Protectorate.
 This process culminated in the establishment of French Cochinchina, centered in Saigon.

 A great number of infrastructure projects were undertaken during the 19th century that put the Philippine economy and standard of living ahead of most of its Asian neighbors and even many European countries at that time.
 Among them were a railway system for Luzon, a tramcar network for Manila, and Asia's first steel suspension bridge Puente Claveria, later called Puente Colgante.
 In the meantime, Luzonians and Filipinos living abroad; were active in the Mexican War of Independence, Argentine War of Independence, and the War of 1812 between the United States and the British Empire, at the Americas, while at the same time had fought in the Taiping Rebellion in China.